 In general, bathrooms are small or medium-sized rooms, for which at least one central, diffuse light source is required.
 The bathroom can therefore be illuminated by a ceiling light which, depending on the size of the room, must have a diameter of between 40 and 50 cm.
 Alternatively, one can opt for a pendant lamp that can be placed in the centre of the room itself or in strategic points, such as above the bath tub, but always guaranteeing total illumination of the room.

 Unlike other rooms in the home, lighting plays a more functional than decorative role in the bathroom.
-For this reason, we tend to prefer lamps and chandeliers characterised by a simple yet elegant design, capable of illuminating the entire room in a practical and effective manner.
+For this reason, we tend to prefer lamps and chandeliers characterised by a simple design, yet elegant at the same time, capable of illuminating the entire room in a practical and effective manner.

 The perfect direct light for the bathroom